Frequently Asked Questions

 Some departments offer seminars abroad for credit and/or field trips.
 Students can also arrange study abroad independently by applying as an International student to a foreign university or participating in another university’s study abroad programs.

-You recommended registering with the Ministry of Foreign Affairs when I arrive in my host country - what's the benefit of doing that?
+You recommended registering with the Department of Foreign Affairs, Trade and Development when I arrive in my host country - what's the benefit of doing that?

-This service is provided by the Ministry for all Canadians traveling or living abroad so that they can contact and assist you in an emergency in a foreign country, such as a natural disaster or civil unrest, or inform you of a family emergency at home.
-Visit the Registrations for Canadians Abroad section of the website for the Ministry of Foreign Affairs to register once you have arrived in your host country.
+This service is provided by the Government of Canada for all Canadians traveling or living abroad so that they can contact and assist you in an emergency in a foreign country, such as a natural disaster or civil unrest, or inform you of a family emergency at home.
+Visit the Registration of Canadians Abroad section of the website to register once you have arrived in your host country.

 How many times in my Laurier academic career can I go on an exchange?